Acing online application forms for insurance, retail banking and actuarial graduate jobs

 The online application for RBS’ retail banking scheme no longer asks you direct questions but does ask you to describe your work experience by outlining the responsibilities you had.

-Standard Life’s graduate application form asks:
+Standard Life’s graduate application form has previously asked:

 - Please summarise your background and experience and detail why you are interested in our graduate programme. (max 250 words)